- Home

 6. Your mental health is suffering

-Dealing with pain on a daily basis can be stressful and upsetting.
+Dealing with pain daily can be stressful and upsetting.
 If left unchecked, this can begin to take its toll on your mental health – particularly if hip pain is affecting your ability to carry out life as usual.

 For example, studies have identified a link between long-term chronic pain and a higher risk of depression and anxiety.